001-rudra/Jyotiranjan-Mishra-Data-science-/public/README.md

-This folder contains public assets.
+This folder contains picturial assets.